How to Financially Prepare for a Baby in 9 Months

 - Will both of you continue to work?
 If one parent stops working, do you expect it to be a permanent change or a temporary one?

-What do you want to do with your child while they are still young?
-While you may make these kinds of decisions on the fly, kindergarten and middle school will be here before you know it.
-So, if you have an idea now about what kinds of things you want them to experience, consider discussing them early so you can start a plan to help make it happen.
+While you may make these kinds of decisions along the way, kindergarten and even middle school will be here before you know it.
+So, if you have ideas now about experiences you want them to have, consider discussing them early so you can start a financial plan to help make it happen.

 Month 2: Create a new budget